Player Pricing

 Example: Haaland’s starting price is 40 credits.
 Before kickoff, 10 managers buy in and the price climbs to 55 credits.
 He scores a brace, demand surges, and the price hits 70+ credits.
 Managers who bought at 40 now hold shares worth significantly more — and they got more shares per credit spent.

-Behind the scenes, prices follow a bonding curve — a mathematical formula that ties price to supply:
+Behind the scenes, prices follow a sigmoid bonding curve — an S-shaped formula that ties price to supply.
+Prices start near the floor, rise steeply through the mid-range, and flatten as they approach a ceiling:

 - P — current share price